20 Peso Note

 driver in Mexico had an attitude and refused to turn it off (even though the driver's cab is separate and has its own

 thermostat...).
 The buses are theoretically equipped with wifi and electrcity.
 On the US side the driver turned on the electricity

 so we could run the laptop from its charger cable.
 On the Mexican side the driver refused to (!).
 The wifi never worked on

 either side.
 But it was still a very cool bus ride.

 The bus depot in Phoenix is in an unsafe area.
 If you are there at night stay close to the terminal.
 Taxi cabs come to meet the

 These are some of the things we've done and found useful and would have liked to have known about cruising Mexico in

 advance.
-Hopefully some of these goodies will make it easier when you're cruising Mexico too!!
+Hopefully some of these goodies in our boat blog will make it easier when you're cruising Mexico too!!

 If you haven't seen it yet, check out Page 1 of this guide: Tips for Mexico Cruisers - Part 1